-Upon completion, the STH railway system will comprehensively address numerous mobility needs, including in particular:
+Upon completion, the CPK railway system will comprehensively address numerous mobility needs, including in particular:

-- Providing fast, frequent, and seamless access to the STH and the Solidarity Airport from nearby cities of Warsaw and Lodz
+- Providing fast, frequent, and seamless access to the CPKfrom nearby cities of Warsaw and Lodz

 - Forming Poland’s core high-speed-rail network, linking nation’s largest urban areas and serving major international routes running across Central and Eastern Europe

 - Bringing convenient rail services to the currently isolated remote regions of Poland.